Service to the Community

 Mardi Gras.
 Once a year, in late January or early February, we hold a large fundraiser with a Mardi Gras theme.
 This is an after-church celebration on a Sunday, with a meal of Gumbo, rice, and salad, or hot dogs and hamburgers for those who prefer them.
 Tickets for the meal are sold by members of the Women of the Church, which organizes the entire event.
 There is music provided by a local band, a silent auction, a regular auction, activities for children, and a great feeling of celebration.
 We usually have many people from the town in attendance.
 Proceeds from this activity are used by the Women's organization for their charitable efforts.
 This event not only raises money, but provides a way for St. Paul's to reach out to the community with an opportunity for fellowship across the diverse range of residents.
 St Paul's also assists in fundraising and other ways to support a number of other local outreach efforts, including The Haven, a shelter for families in crisis, where we have helped with fund raising and annual Christmas decorations; and Hope from the Heart, a community-wide program that raises funds to help cancer patients with financial support.

 World Mission St. Paul's supports the Diocesan World Mission.
 In 2010, St. Paul's sent two missionaries to Honduras for a water well ministry, and another member went in 2012.
 The Women of the Church donated a gift recently to Church World Service to pay for literacy lessons for four women in Afghanistan or a similar place.
-We are looking for other opportunities for supporting global outreach.
+We are always looking for other opportunities for supporting global outreach.